 Clinical trials involve the administration of the investigational new drug to human subjects under the supervision of qualified investigators in accordance with GCP requirements, which include the requirement that all research subjects provide their informed consent in writing for their participation in any clinical trial.
 Clinical trials are conducted under protocols detailing, among other things, the objectives of the trial, the parameters to be used in monitoring safety, and the effectiveness criteria to be evaluated.
 A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
-In addition, an IRB representing each institution participating in the clinical trial must review and approve the plan for any clinical trial subject or his or her legal representative, and must monitor the clinical trial until completion.
+In addition, an IRB representing each institution participating in the clinical trial must review and approve the plan for any clinical trial before it is initiated at that institution.
+The IRB also must review and approve the informed consent form that must be provided to each clinical trial subject or his or her legal representative, and must monitor the clinical trial until completion.